Jonnyigeh/FYS-STK4155/project 2/README.md

 Class module for gradient descent and all its varying methods inside the class module.
 - Run the code in if__name__=="__main__": and set each if statement to True if you want to run for each result, which is also commented in the code.
-- Set given if statement to True RIDGE values to run either if statement for MSE each method or heatmap plot.
+- Set given if statement to True RIDGE values to run either if statement for MSE of each method or heatmap plot.